metaloom/testdatabase-provider/README.md

 </dependency>
 ```

-A test can acquire a database using the `DatabaseProviderExtension` extension.
+A test can acquire a database from the pool via the `DatabaseProviderExtension` extension.

 ```java
 @RegisterExtension